Buddhist Therapy, Life Coaching, Dharma Training

 My Philosophy & My Purpose

-Hitherto, I had been a successful and accomplished Fortune 200 business leader, transatlantic board member, and strategic growth consultant to profit and non-profit organisations; while at the same time, being an advanced non-sectarian teacher-practitioner who, for years, has been guiding others toward Buddhist stream-entry (i.e., spiritual awakening), while personally working with my own teachers and gurus, cultivating the behaviours and dedication that are in accordance of those who genuinely strive to realise the Buddhist path toward Nibbāna.
+Hitherto, I had been a successful and accomplished Fortune 200 professional, board member, and non-profit mentor; while at the same time, being an advanced non-sectarian teacher-practitioner who, for years, has been guiding others on the Buddhist path, while personally working with my own teachers and gurus, cultivating the understanding, the behaviours, and the dedication that are in accordance of those who genuinely strive to realise the Buddhist path toward Nibbāna.

-Despite spending much of my life as a business leader and counsellor, I am not a casual Buddhist.
-I am academically-oriented and have been deeply involved in meditation, and the study and practical application of the Dhammavinaya for a long time.
+Despite spending much of my life as a mentor and counsellor/therapist, I am not a casual Buddhist.
+I am academically oriented and have been deeply involved in meditation and in the study and practical application of the Dhammavinaya for a long time.
 I have been training/studying under Buddhist monks for more than 15 years.
-Because I've directly experienced the transformative benefits of Buddhist mind training and compassion first-hand, I have a strong motivation to help others overcome the challenges that they experience to do the same.
+Because I've directly experienced the transformative benefits of Buddhist mind training and compassion, I have a strong motivation to help others overcome the challenges they face in doing the same.

 I created this community of students after having helped countless numbers of people get past the intermediate and more advanced challenges associated with their meditation and Dhamma practice by enhancing their activities with time-tested Buddhist techniques coupled with personalised, insightful, and deeply knowledgeable training, coaching, and guidance for the practical application of Buddhist practices in real life.